michaeljumah/CLI-Task-Manager/README.md

 If you see python: command not found, try python3 task_manager.py instead.
 Some systems use python3 as the default command.

-✔️ Awesome, I've got everything! ⓧ I'd like to double check the full code
-Great.
-Double check you have saved your file before moving on.

-📸 Take a screenshot of your terminal showing the output of python task_manager.py.
-No file chosen
-PNG or JPG (max.
-10MB)

 Tasks still to complete

 Return to later